Managing Bacterial Leaf Spot in Pepper

 Bacterial leaf spot (BLS) is the most common, and one of the two most destructive diseases of peppers in the eastern United States.
 Leaf spots are water-soaked initially, then turn brown and irregularly shaped (Figure 1).
 Affected leaves tend to turn yellow (Figure 2) and drop (Figure 3).
 Yield is reduced because raised, scab-like spots may develop on fruit (Figure 4) and because affected leaves drop off plants, thereby reducing plant productivity and exposing fruit to potential sunscald (Figure 5).
 Complete crop failure has occurred.
 Tomato is also susceptible to BLS.
 The strain of the bacterium that infects tomato causes small spots on pepper.

 Seed can be treated with hot water or Clorox® bleach (calcium hypochlorite) to kill the pathogen.
-Hot-water treatment is more thorough than Clorox; however, high temperatures can adversely affect germination if proper precautions are not taken.
+Hot-water treatment is more thorough than Clorox because it reaches inside seed; however, high temperatures can adversely affect germination if proper precautions are not taken.
 It is best to have seed custom treated, which some seed companies will do.
-Furthermore, it you treat the seed, the seed companys liability and guarantees are null and void.
-If you decide to do it yourself, treat at 122oF for 25 minutes.
-The best way to control temperature while treating seed is to use a stirring hot plate and a precision laboratory thermometer.
-Hot plates and thermometers can be purchased from a laboratory supply company such as Fischer Scientific (800-766-7000).
-Hot-water treatment can be done successfully using a large pot on a stovetop and a precision laboratory thermometer (Figure 6).
+Furthermore, it you treat the seed, the seed company’s liability and guarantees are null and void.
+If you decide to do it yourself, treat at 122o122oF for 25 minutes.
+The best way to control temperature while treating seed is to use a precision laboratory water bath.
+Procedures are described in an article on hot water seed treatment.
+If great care is taken, hot-water treatment can be done successfully using a large pot on a stovetop and a precision laboratory thermometer (Figure 6).

 Click on each photo for Magnification and Description